geopandas/pyogrio/docs/source/introduction.md

 For the ``bbox`` parameter, depending on the combination of the dialect of the sql query and the dataset, a spatial index will be used or not, e.g.:
-- .shp file: spatial index is used with 'OGRSQL' query, not with 'SQLITE'.
+- ESRI Shapefile: spatial index is used with 'OGRSQL', not with 'SQLITE'.
-- .gpkg file: spatial index is always used.
+- Geopackage: spatial index is always used.

 The following sql query returns the 5 Western European countries with the most
 neighbours: